tscircuit/docs/docs/web-apis/the-registry-api.md

 You can use your tscircuit CLI token to use the advanced API at `https://registry-api.tscircuit.com`.

-You can get a tscircuit auth token with `tsci auth get-token`.
+You can get a tscircuit auth token with `tsci auth print-token`.
 After you get this token, you just need to add the `Authorization: Bearer ${token}` header to each API request.

 The following endpoints are available: